Turfjs/turf/packages/turf-buffer/README.md

 ## buffer

 Calculates a buffer for input features for a given radius.
-Units supported are miles, kilometers, and degrees.

 When using a negative radius, the resulting geometry may be invalid if it's too small compared to the radius magnitude.
 If the input is a